-- (a) invest up to 10% of its Net Sub-Fund Assets in transferable securities and money market instruments other than those referred to in 1. above; - (b) without prejudice to section 1. (f) above, hold cash and cash equivalents not exceeding 49% of its Net Sub-Fund Assets.
-In exceptional circumstances, the proportion of cash or cash equivalents held may also exceed 49% of such assets, where this is deemed to be in the interests of shareholders; - (c) take out short-term borrowings not exceeding 10% of its Net Sub-Fund Assets.
+- (a) invest up to 10% of its Net Sub-Fund Assets in transferable securities and money market instruments other than those referred to in 1. above; - (b) without prejudice to section 1. (f) above, hold cash not exceeding 20% of its Net Sub-Fund Assets.
+In exceptional circumstances such as in case of exceptionally unfavourable market conditions, the proportion of cash held may also exceed 20% of such assets for a period of time strictly necessary, where this is deemed to be in the interests of shareholders; - (c) take out short-term borrowings not exceeding 10% of its Net Sub-Fund Assets.
 For the purposes of the foregoing, hedging transactions relating to the sale of options or the sale or purchase of forward contracts and futures shall not be deemed to be borrowings; - (d) purchase currencies under back-to-back transactions.